A Restful Recovery: How to Sleep After Spine Surgery

 Sleeping Positions

-How to sleep after spine surgery is a crucial consideration for your recovery.
-Depending on the type of spine surgery you’ve had, your surgeon may recommend specific sleeping positions as part of how to sleep after spine surgery.
+Sleeping positions after spine surgery is a crucial consideration for your recovery.
+Depending on the type of spine surgery you’ve had, your surgeon may recommend specific sleeping positions as part of sleeping positions after spine surgery.
 Commonly, they might advise sleeping on your back or your side.
 Avoid sleeping on your stomach, as it can put additional strain on your spine.

 Adjustable Bed or Recliner